Element104/ideas/PROPOSAL.md

 ### Network Security

- * Firewall(d) is installed and configured by default? if using firewalld, provide own zones with better names, definitions and documentation (and maybe try to merge this upstream after they evolve to a good state)
+ * Firewall(d) is installed and configured by default?
+If using firewalld, provide own zones with better names, definitions and documentation (and maybe try to merge this upstream after they evolve to a good state)
    * we could also use firehol for high-level firewall policy definition, it's better -- intuitive syntax (IMHO)

  * NetworkManager
-   * don't do things automagically, even dhcp configuration -- should prevent hijaking traffic by rogue devices (USB network cards)
+   * don't do things automagically, even dhcp configuration -- should prevent (automated) hijaking traffic by rogue devices (USB network cards)

  * WiFi: look for targeted attacks (deauth, impersonation)?
-I have SW for this but it's not published yet...

  * WiFi: randomized HW address, no sending of known SSIDs